 This page follows Hang gliding mid 1980s.

-The images on this page, with one exception, are my artistic derivations of contemporary photos.
+The images on this page, with one exception, are artistic derivations of contemporary photos.
 See Copyright of early hang gliding photos.

 By the late 1980s, hang glider development proceeded at a slower pace than during its early days in the 1970s.
 Meanwhile, photography and, in particular, quality of printing improved markedly during this period.